 We do not recommend using your smart phone for the webinar as the display is too small for on-screen training aids.

 On exam day, held in person at our Dallas area training campus, you will need:

-Currently, while COVID-19 restrictions are still required or recommended, the classroom portion of this course (Monday-Thursday) will be held online, via Zoom conference.
+Through the July session, the classroom portion of this course (Monday-Thursday) will be held online, via Zoom conference.

 The exam must be administered in person and will take place on Friday of class week at one of our training campuses in the Dallas area.